0xZ0F/Z0FCourse_ReverseEngineering/0x200-Assembly/0x201-Registers.md

 # Registers
 Depending on whether you are working with 64 bit or 32 bit assembly things may be a little different.
-I'm going to focus on 64 bit Windows because it's the most popular.
-There are also two different syntaxes for x64 assembly: Intel and AT&T. AT&T is typically used on *NIX however the two are functionally the same, so you can translate between the two.
+As already mentioned this course focuses on 64 bit Windows.
+There are also two different syntaxes for x64 assembly: Intel and AT&T. AT&T is typically used on *NIX operating systems however the two are functionally the same, so you can translate between the two.
 We will focus on Intel because I think it's the easiest to read and it's the default for Windows.
 > If you have previous experience with x32 but not x64 you may be confused that the registers start with an "R" instead of an "E".
-I will address this.
+We will talk about this.

 ### What Is Assembly?
 When you compile a program, the compiler does various things.
-The most important thing is that it translates the high level code into a language that the CPU can understand.
-Assembly is the language the CPU executes.
+The end goal of a compiler is to translate high level code into a language the CPU can understand.
+This language is Assembly.
 The CPU supports various instructions that all work together doing things such as moving data, performing comparisons, doing things based on comparisons, modifying values, and really anything else that you can think of.
+While we may not have the high level source code for any program we do have the Assembly code.
+An executable is simply a list of Assembly instructions that can be executed.

 ### Assembly VS C:
 This may get really confusing real fast for some people.
 What you need to remember is that Assembly was written for humans.
 It's just like higher level languages except less wordy.
 For example: